--Fermented Cod Liver Oil is a great alternative to taking Omega 3’s to help with acne.
+- Fermented Cod Liver Oil: A great alternative to taking Omega 3’s to help with acne.
 It is an incredible source of fat-soluble vitamins like A and D which are proven to help with acne symptoms (not the root cause though).

--Vitamin E can help to heal the scarring associated with acne.
-As we age, our skin cells do not turnover at the rate they did when we were younger.
+- Vitamin E: Help to heal the scarring associated with acne.
+As we age, our skin cells do not turn over at the rate they did when we were younger.
 When you get a pimple and pop it, the skin produces excess collagen at the site which leads to more scarring.
 Vitamin E promotes tissue repair and neutralizes free radicals.
 While taking this orally can help, applying it to your face (via the products you use) will lead to more noticeable changes more quickly.